We believe young people change the world.

-VYCC is a 501(c)3 non-profit conservation, agricultural, and education youth organization with the mission of teaching young people personal responsibility through meaningful work that connects us to the land, community, and one another.
-VYCC programs operate year-round, throughout Vermont and beyond.
+So, we make it our mission to help them do this by teaching young people personal responsibility through meaningful work that connects us to the land, community, and one another.

-Learn more about VYCC’s fiscal health and history, including 990s and audited annual financial statements here.
+Learn more about VYCC as a non-profit 501(c)3, our fiscal health and history, including 990s and audited annual financial statements here.

 Regardless of program, the model for a successful VYCC experience is consistent: small, diverse groups of young people working on significant projects.
 High expectations, hard work, and crew-oriented activities rich with educational experiences draw youth from a variety of backgrounds together to live, work, and recreate as a tight-knit community.